 Most of the countries that use nuclear-generated electricity do not have sufficient domestic uranium supply to fuel their reactors and therefore they secure the majority of their required uranium supply by entering into medium-term and long-term contracts with foreign uranium producers and other suppliers.
 Remaining supplies are secured through spot purchases of uranium.
-It is estimated that about 90% of all long-term supply contracts between uranium producers and energy generating companies expire by the end of 2020
+It is estimated that about 90% of all long-term supply contracts between uranium producers and energy generating companies expire by the end of 2020.

 The spot price of uranium can be more volatile than the long-term contract price of uranium; noting that the majority of uranium sales occur under long-term contracts.
-As producers suspended production and purchased uranium in order to meet contractual obligations, there has been a rally in uranium prices.
-The spot price for uranium on July 31, 2020 was US\$32.45/lb compared with US\$24.93/lb on December 31, 2019.
+As producers suspended production as a result of COVID-19 lockdowns and purchased uranium in order to meet contractual obligations, the spot price reached a high of US\$33.93 on May 31, 2020, but since then, a decline in the industrial and commercial electricity demand has resulted in the spot price declining to US\$28.90 on April 30, 2021, which is lower than US\$30.20/lb on December 31, 2020.
 There is substantial industry commentary that supports a continued improvement in the spot price.

-The long-term uranium price on July 31, 2020 was US\$36.00/lb, compared to US\$32.50/lb on December 31, 2019.
-Long-term prices are driven more by production costs and future supply-demand forecasts rather than current customer inventory levels.
+The long-term uranium price on April 30, 2021 was US\$33.75/lb, compared to US\$35.00/lb on December 31, 2020.
+Longterm prices are driven more by production costs and future supply-demand forecasts rather than current customer inventory levels.